JasonLeee2014/jj-parallax-card/README.md

-##jj-parallax-card for Vue
+###jj-parallax-card for Vue

 jj-parallax-card is a Vue component to mimic Apple-tv style card.
-You can modify its size, light effect, and add any other components in its background and foreground to create your own 3d-card.
+You can modify its size, light effect, and add any other components in its background and foreground to create your own 3d-card(<u>yes youc could embed another parallax card into it</u>).
 And absolutely it can handle all events like a normal html element, like click and hover.
+And you can even make it acts completely like a 3d button.

 **Thanks the implementation idea from** [codepen](https://codepen.io/electerious/pen/rroqdL)

+####💕GIF:

 ![jj-parallax-card-demo](https://github.com/JasonLeee2014/jj-parallax-card/blob/master/jj-parallax-card-demo.gif?raw=true)